kshalot/kueue/keps/6757-failure-recovery/README.md

 ### Implementation Overview

-Enabling the `FailureRecoveryPolicy` feature gate will turn on a controller, which manages the failed nodes.
+Enabling the `FailureRecoveryPolicy` feature gate will turn on a controller, that manages the failed nodes.

 The controller has to **ignore** updates to pods that:
 1. Are not terminating.